cholushkin/TinyColor/README.md

 ## Use

-Great source of usage examples are tests.
-Please take a look on these 2 files:
+For comprehensive usage examples, refer to the following test files:
 * [TinyColorConvertionsTest.cs](Tests/Runtime/TinyColorConvertionsTest.cs)
 * [TinyColorModificationsTest.cs](Tests/Runtime/TinyColorModificationsTest.cs)

-Example of constructing TinyColor object form a string "red" and converting it to a hex representation:
+Here's an example of constructing a TinyColor object from the string "red" and converting it to a hex representation:

 ```csharp
 string redHex = TinyColor.ParseFromName("red").ToHex6String(); // '#ff0000'